-Policy EC8 (At least 30% active use; and no more that Secondary Frontages that DO NOT meet Local Plan Policy EC8 (At least 30% in A1 use; at least 70% in ive use; and no more than 6 adjoining properties are in non-active use)
+Secondary Frontages that Policy EC8 (At least 30% active use; and no more that in non-ac % of A1 retail less than 30%

 Bovey Tracey Town Hall Place 0% (0)

-Dowlinh King Street 20.00% (1)
+Dawlish King Street 20.00% (1)

 Dawlish Piermont Place 25.00% (3)

-Teignmouth eignmouth Den Crescent
+Teignmouth Den Crescent 0% (0)

-The recently completed Greater Exeter Retail Study will define the role of town centres and identify additional comparison and convenience retail needs across the plan area up to 2040, taking into account existing and proposed retail provision.
+The recently completed Greater Exeter Retail Study (2017) and Teignbridge Town Centres Study (2019) will define the role of town centres and identify additional comparison and convenience retail needs across the plan area up to 2040, taking into account existing and proposed retail provision.
 The requirements which apply to Teignbridge will be presented in the Draft Local Plan Review.

 It will gather data and undertake a detailed assessment of such issues as town centre health, shopping patterns for convenience and comparison goods and assessments of the need for new retail floorspace in the main settlements in each of the four administrative areas.
-Further information will be included within the Scoping Report as part of any subsequent updates.
+Further information will be included in subsequent updates of this scoping report.